DavidePedrotti/On-Demand-SDN-Slicing/README.md

 This project aims to implement an on-demand slicing solution, with a web interface that interacts with a Ryu controller and a Mininet topology.
 The application allows the user to enable and disable different slices in the network, as well as to modify the QoS parameters of the network, by allocating different bandwidths to different queues which represent different types of traffic.

 The project is divided into two topologies, each with its own controller.
 The first one allows the user to enable one slice at a time, while the second one allows the user to enable multiple slices at the same time and to modify the QoS parameters of the network.

+Key technologies used:
+- ComNetSemu and Mininet for network simulation
+- Ryu as the SDN controller
+- HTML, CSS, and JavaScript for the web interface

 ## Project Structure
 The structure of the project is as follows: